sofi-bel/sofi-bel/README.md

 ### Hi there 👋 I'm Sofi)

-I am in my first year of a Master of Software Engineering in Autonomy intellectual systems at [National Research Tomsk Polytechnic University,](https://tpu.ru/en/) my GPA of 5.0.
+I am in my second year of a Master of Software Engineering in Autonomy intellectual systems at [National Research Tomsk Polytechnic University,](https://tpu.ru/en/) my GPA of 5.0.

 I completed a Bachelor of Science in Computer Science in Informatics and Computer engendering at [Tomsk State University of Control Systems and Radio electronics,](https://tusur.ru/en) having graduated with a GPA of 4.4.